Coronal loop

-In solar physics, a coronal loop is a well-defined arch-like structure in the Sun's atmosphere made up of relatively dense plasma confined and isolated from the surrounding medium by magnetic flux tubes.
+In solar physics, a coronal loop is an ill-defined arch-like structure in the Sun's atmosphere made up of relatively dense plasma confined and isolated from the surrounding medium by magnetic flux tubes.
 Coronal loops begin and end at two footpoints on the photosphere and project into the transition region and lower corona.
 They typically form and dissipate over periods of seconds to days and may span anywhere from 1 to 1000 Mm in length.

 Coronal loops are often associated with the strong magnetic fields located within active regions and sunspots.
 The number of coronal loops varies with the 11 year solar cycle.